Macau: Government and politics

 The Chief Executive is the head of government, and serves for a maximum of two five-year terms.
 The State Council (led by the Premier of China) appoints the Chief Executive after nomination by the Election Committee, which is composed of 400 business, community, and government leaders.

 The Legislative Assembly has 33 members, each serving a four-year term: 14 are directly elected, 12 indirectly elected, and 7 appointed by the Chief Executive.
 Indirectly elected assemblymen are selected from limited electorates representing sectors of the economy or special interest groups.
 All directly elected members are chosen with proportional representation.

 Twelve political parties had representatives elected to the Legislative Assembly in the 2017 election.
 These parties have aligned themselves into two ideological groups: the pro-establishment (the current government) and pro-democracy camps.
 Macau is represented in the National People's Congress by 12 deputies chosen through an electoral college, and 29 delegates in the Chinese People's Political Consultative Conference appointed by the central government.

+Macau has generally congenial relations with China's central government.

 Chinese national law does not generally apply in the region, and Macau is treated as a separate jurisdiction.
 Its judicial system is based on Portuguese civil law, continuing the legal tradition established during colonial rule.
 Interpretative and amending power over the Basic Law and jurisdiction over acts of state lie with the central authority, however, making regional courts ultimately subordinate to the mainland's socialist civil law system.
 Decisions made by the Standing Committee of the National People's Congress can also override territorial judicial processes.
 In 2021, after similar actions were taken in Hong Kong following the protests associated with the Anti-Extradition Law Amendment Bill Movement, 21 candidates running for office in the territorial elections were disqualified as a result of allegedly failing to support the Basic Law, although no specific violations were noted by the territory's electoral commission.